teamliftr/framework/docs/README.md

 ### Using TeamLiftr to decide team responsibilities
 TeamLiftr is a powerful decision-making support tool that teams can use to more effectively and transparently decide who should take ownership of a given task, responsibility, or improvement initiative.

-By breaking down overall team performance into organized, symmetrically-categorized arrays of individual topics, TeamLiftr can empower teams to better discuss performance issues, identify priorities, and decide who should take ownership of a given project—with significantly more clarity and transparency than would otherwise be possible.
+By breaking down overall team performance into organized, symmetrically-categorized arrays of individual topics, TeamLiftr can empower teams to better discuss performance issues, identify priorities, and decide who should take ownership of a given project — with significantly more clarity and transparency than would otherwise be possible.

 TeamLiftr's decision support function also applies to individuals in leadership roles: TeamLiftr has successfully been used with CTOs to help them to better decide which tasks they should manage directly and which should be delegated to others.